upenderadepu/assignment-moengage/README.md

-# Creat EC2 with Terraform and install nginx to serve a "Hello World" HTML page
+# Create EC2 with Terraform which includes in installing nginx to serve a "Hello World" HTML page

 This will create a VCP with Internet Gateway, subnets